shon-li/shon-li.github.io/_posts/2024-12-06-learning-jekyll.md

 date: 2024-12-06
 title: Learning Jekyll
 ---
 I finally decided to use a static site generator.
-Tools like Jekyll looked mysterious to me in the past.
-After some irrelevant coding practices during my study, I somehow feel more confident at learning to use them.
+Tools like Jekyll once looked mysterious to me.
+After some irrelevant coding practices during my engineering study, I somehow feel more confident about learning to use them.

-I picked Jekyll because it is the classic – it is widely used everywhere and GitHub Page supports it well.
+I picked Jekyll because it is the classic – it is widely used and GitHub Page supports it well.
+So it is a perfect entry level tool for me.
 I want to understand how it works, so I can have a good sense about how other similar tools work.
-Also, I hope I can make my website more interesting for myself and my readers.
-I really doubt if I have more than two readers.
-I am very grateful that anyone would read what I have written.
-Thank you, and I love you all.
+Also, I hope I can make my website more interesting for myself.

-In my initial thought, this website will not look like a blog at all, but I have to make baby steps, so I will do what I can to make small changes.
+In my initial thoughts, this website will not look like a blog at all, but I have to make baby steps, so I will do what I can to make small changes.
+It is better to make a kick start rather than stay at thinking.
+I will make frequent heartened changes to improve.

+This post is intentionally written in English.
+Not because I feel confident about my competency in this language, but a test on the layout design.
+After some trials and errors, I decided to take a chaotic approach on multi-language support.
+I will simply smash two languages together on my website.
+It is much easier to handle on a static site generator; also, it is how I process the languages in my mind.
+Words and characters swirl in my mind wiggling meanings and concepts.
+I know most people probably will not enjoy that, but for the ones who do – congrats!

+I found something annoying – the apostrophe.
+It is always rendered in full width which is what I hate to see.
+My HTML file encoding is alright; CSS text align is non-negotiable; I want to use Markdown to simply writing.
+So I am out of solution for now.
+I will just not type that key when I am writing here.

+Hahah... =D